April 28-May 1, 2022 | Camp Strake

 - Safety Afloat

 - Climb on Safely

-- Participants must be able to pass a BSA Swim Test to fully participate in all boating or aquatics activities
+- Be able to pass a BSA Swim Test to fully participate in boating or aquatics activities.

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that the council has the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).